Each Early Stage Researcher will contribute to the DRUGtrain project through a tailored research project. Nine ESR-projects have been defined:

 Supervisor: Gerard van Westen

-Leiden University Medical Center / Leiden Amsterdam Centre for Drug Research
+Leiden University Medical Center / Leiden Amsterdam Centre for Drug Research, The Netherlands

 Previous work in Leiden involved the screening of chemical libraries for activity towards inhibiting or reducing the development of cysts using 3D model systems.
 Preliminary cheminformatic analysis of obtained results has identified and validated several potential targetable proteins, including G Protein-Coupled Receptors (GPCRs).
 In addition, transcriptomics, metabolomics and proteomic datasets of PKD models have previously been generated and analysed separately.

 In this project, results from this, a recent screening effort, and ‘omics’ analyses, including public data, will be thoroughly explored and combined using in silico techniques in order to obtain a shortlist of relevant protein targets for.
 Through a combination of mode-of-action analysis (cheminformatics, proteochemometrics, and ChEMBL), multi-omics correlation network, pathway analysis (bioinformatics and biostatistics) and machine learning (deep learning).
 Focus will be placed on known targets of approved drugs and a list of potentially relevant approved drugs that can be repurposed will be obtained.
 This list will be further explored to obtain an overview of on-targets, off-targets will be obtained through the use of literature and computational modelling.
 Subsequently, bioactivity spectra will be coupled to the SIDER database to link the bioactivity spectrum to known off-target effects.
 Relevant parts of the predicted bioactivity spectra can be validated in vitro and/or in vivo.
 Collaboration with Certara and Univeristy of Manchester should allow the modelling of pharmacokinetics for selected drugs to optimize the link between efficacy on protein targets and concentration in relevant tissues.